ysycloud/paraGSEA/README.md

 #### VI.I.III. using by command line:
 After you set the MATLAB path, you should enter `matlab` in shell to start matlab environment.

 In order to provide user-friendly parsed method to allow user set their own conditions of profile they need, we must generate some reference data to facilitate our main work.
 There is a Matlab script in ‘paraGSEA/matlab_for_parse’ directory named `genReferenceforNewDataSet.m` to help us finish this work.
 The Only thing we need to do is just setting some field names and file path.
 There is a example below.
-More detail have been told in `tutorial`(tutorial.pdf).
+More detail have been told in `tutorial`.

 ```shell
 datasource='../data/modzs_n272x978.gctx';